holloway87/hw-basics-bundle/README.md

  * Use your menus in twig layouts with a global function
  * Create Breadcrumbs and access them in your twig layouts with a global function
  * A base controller class exists to easily encode an entity's password or generate a random one
+ * Copy twitter bootstrap files to your resource directory on composer update or install

 Feature plans